rfwlab/rfw/docs/articles/api/highlight.md

 - Supports only `rtml` and `go` languages.
 - Falls back to Highlight.js when `rfwHighlight` returns an empty string.
 - Injects base styles at runtime; override the `.hl-*` classes to customize.
+- `rfwHighlightAll` matches class names case-insensitively and checks the `data-lang` attribute when no class is present.

 ## Related Links
 - [plugins](../plugins)